novoda/bintray-release/README.md

  * We always welcome people to contribute new features or bug fixes, [here is how](https://github.com/novoda/novoda/blob/master/CONTRIBUTING.md)
  * If you have a problem check the [Issues Page](https://github.com/novoda/bintray-release/issues) first to see if we are working on it
  * For further usage or to delve more deeply checkout the [Project Wiki](https://github.com/novoda/bintray-release/wiki)
- * Looking for community help, browse the already asked [Stack Overflow Questions](http://stackoverflow.com/questions/tagged/support-bintray-release) or use the tag: `support-bintray-release` when posting a new question
+ * Looking for community help, browse the already asked [Stack Overflow Questions](http://stackoverflow.com/questions/tagged/support-bintray-release) or use the tag: `bintray` when posting a new question